MoisesGuedes/MoisesGuedes/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/linkedin--%2300EBEB?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/mois%C3%A9s-guedes-b8a0a31b4)
 [![YouTube Badge](https://img.shields.io/badge/youtube--%2300EBEB?style=for-the-badge&logo=youtube)](https://www.youtube.com/channel/UCHF188E-BSPp0pi9IGQHUXw)

 Hello!
-You can call me Moisés 🎸 (I did not open the ocean, there is another history).
+You can call me Moisés 🎸 (I did not open the ocean, that is another history).
 I'm a Frontend Developer at Itix (remote position).

 My engineering background includes, but is not limited to, Angular, React web apps and Node.js.
 I love create new expiencies in web and learn about modern tools.